Philadelphia, Wilmington and Baltimore Railroad: History

 Work also proceeded in Delaware and Maryland where on April 18, 1836 the D&M merged with the W&S, forming the Wilmington and Susquehanna Railroad Company.
-By July 1837, there was continuous track from Baltimore to Wilmington, broken only by the wide Susquehanna River, which trains crossed by steam-powered ferryboats at Havre de Grace (Where they chose to build to instead of Port Deposit) to Perryville.
+By July 1837, there was continuous track from Baltimore to Wilmington, broken only by the wide Susquehanna River, which trains crossed by steam-powered ferryboats between Havre de Grace and Perryville.
 That year, the railroad ordered seven 4-2-0 steam locomotives from Norris Locomotive Works; it would order two more in or about 1840.

 1838: Merger

 On January 15, 1838, the PW&B began service from Wilmington to Gray's Ferry, then a few miles south of Philadelphia's city limits.
-Passengers debarking at Gray's Ferry were taken by omnibus into the city.
+Passengers debarking at Gray's Ferry were taken by horse-drawn omnibus into the city.

 The disadvantages of tripartite ownership of the Philadelphia-Baltimore line became obvious, and the three remaining state-chartered railroads merged on February 12, 1838, to form the Philadelphia, Wilmington and Baltimore Railroad Company.
 (The new company's name differed from its predecessor's in that "The" at the beginning of the titled name was not part of its formal incorporated name.)

 Among the passengers that year was Frederick Douglass, a slave who escaped his Baltimore owner by boarding a PB&W train, perhaps at Canton or somewhere east of where the President Street Station would be built in 1849, and riding it northeast to Philadelphia.
 To avoid detention, Douglass, a future world-famous abolitionist, statesman, Federal official, orator and publisher, borrowed a "seaman's protection", a document obtained by his future wife, a free black woman, which was normally carried by free black sailors, of which there were many in the merchant fleets and the navy.
 Later, the railroad would require black passengers to have "a responsible white person" sign a bond at the ticket office before allowing them to board.

 In December 1838, the PB&W completed its Schuylkill bridge at Gray's Ferry.
 Named the "Newkirk Viaduct" after PW&B president Matthew Newkirk, it allowed trains to run from downtown Philadelphia to downtown Baltimore, with only the Susquehanna River steam railroad ferry interrupting the ride.
 (The railroad marked this achievement by erecting the Newkirk Viaduct Monument, a 15-foot marble obelisk designed by Thomas Ustick Walter, a future Architect of the Capitol.)
 The Baltimore and Ohio Railroad (B&O) began using the tracks that same year to offer service northeast of Baltimore to Philadelphia.